 Students who choose to minor in any subject must meet the requirements set by the individual departments.
 The Undergraduate Bulletin has information about major and minor requirements.

 The upper-level professional curriculum of the B.S.W. degree program, which students normally begin in their junior year, is very writing intensive.
 Most students report that the higher expectations that accompany these classes, both in the workload and research required for papers, is very challenging compared to the other courses that were taken prior to beginning the upper-level curriculum.
-The Office of Student Success offers writing support to students, and the VCU Writing Center also provides assistance to students with writing and editing papers assigned for courses.
+The VCU Writing Center also provides assistance to students with conceptualizing and structuring papers assigned for courses.

 You can expect a varied set of experiences.
-One of your semesters for fieldwork will consist of a service-learning type of experience, which will likely have more of a macro-level social work component to it.
-During your senior year, you will be required to complete fieldwork at one agency, which will give you a better understanding of what it looks like to work with clients through their entire experience with that agency.
-You will complete a field application prior to the semester in which your field experience is planned, in which you are able to express your specific interests within the social work profession.
-This helps guide the field department toward finding a placement that matches your particular professional and career goals.
+During your field placement, you will complete fieldwork at community agencies, which will give you a better understanding of what it looks like to work with clients through their entire experience with that agency.
+You will complete a field application before the semester in which your field experience is planned and where you can express your specific interests within the social work profession.
+This helps guide the Office of Field Education toward finding a placement that matches your particular professional and career goals.

 The Office of Student Success assists students with financial, academic and/or emotional support from the application phase to graduation.
 For universitywide support services, refer to the annual resource guide provided by the university’s Division of Student Affairs.